 COVID-19 Related Resources and Updates

-With more in-person learning expected on campus this fall, the University is getting ready to welcome you back safely.
-Visit the Better Together website for resources, updates and important information about York's current status and plans for Fall 2021.
+With in-person learning expected on campus this term, the University is getting ready to welcome you back safely.
+Visit the Better Together website for resources, updates and important information about York's current status and plans.

 Housing & Conference Services looks forward to welcoming you to residence.
 Please visit the Housing Updates website to learn more about how we're keeping our residence community safe!